 - To both the institution and its students – Student affairs is one of the few dominant integrative forces on the campus that strives to interpret the institution holistically to its students according to their individual needs and aspirations.

 Full-time traditional students complete the College Counseling and Student Development program in two years.
-Classes are held on a weekly basis utilizing the university’s nine-week term schedule.
-Students pursuing this option who are employed three-quarters time will take longer to complete their degree.
+Classes are held on a weekly basis utilizing the university’s nine-week session schedule.
+Students pursuing this option who are employed three-quarters time or more will take longer to complete their degree.

 Because the specific roles of student affairs practitioners vary greatly across functions and institutional types, this graduate program seeks to prepare student affairs educators who have a generalist perspective of the profession and possess the basic competencies necessary to be successful in a wide range of circumstances.
 Specifically, upon completion of the graduate program, students should be able to demonstrate competence in these areas:

 - A well-defined moral, ethical, and spiritual compass

 - Budgeting and fiscal management

 - Legal and ethical issues